Adwaikrishnan01/Adwaikrishnan01/README.md

 - 📫 How to reach me **adwaikrishnan11@gmail.com**

-- 🤝 I’m looking for Front-end developer roles or internships
+- 🤝 I’m looking for full-stack developer roles or internships